timmywil/timmywil.com/content/blog/Automate-React-Native-Deployment-Part-2/index.md

           destination: /apk/
 ```

 The deploy job reuses the workspace we created in [part 1][part-1], rather than re-installing node modules.
 Android gradle dependencies and ruby gems are given their own caches for faster subsequent builds.
 The key creation references are used once dependencies are installed.

-And finally, it's time to build and deploy the Android app using fastlane.
+Finally, it's time to build and deploy the Android app using fastlane.

 #### Deploying the Android app using fastlane